 Cardinality is the number of possible groupings depending on the dimensions the metrics have.
 Dimensions are the different properties of your data.

 When we talk about metric cardinality, we mean the number of unique time series that are produced by a combination of metric names and their associated labels [dimensions].
-The total number of combinations with data that exists are cardinalities.
+The total number of combinations with data that exist are cardinalities.
 The more combinations there are, the greater a metric’s cardinality is.

 Why is high cardinality a problem?